 Welcome back!
-This is part 2 of a 2 part series on New Patients and Wait Lists.
+This is part 2 of a 2 part series on New Patient Retention and Wait Lists.

 Click here to read part 1.